Mudit01-23/dataStructures-Algorithms/recursion/info.md

 the time complexity of using linear search either with our without recursion, will be O(n), but the space complexity of using linear search with recursion is O(n),(because every element involves a new recursive call in the worst case whereas the space complexity of using linear search without recursion is constant - O(1).

-Similarly for binary search as well, so-
+Similarly for binary search as well, so we have -
 | Algorithm       | Time Complexity (Without Recursion) | Time Complexity (With Recursion) | Space Complexity (Without Recursion) | Space Complexity (With Recursion) |
 |------------------|-------------------------------------|-----------------------------------|---------------------------------------|------------------------------------|
 | **Linear Search** | O(n)                               | O(n)                              | O(1)                                  | O(n)                              |